-The non-profit Society for the Protection of New Hampshire Forests seeks a self-motivated individual for the position of Conservation Easement Steward.
-The successful candidate will have a Bachelor’s or Master’s degree in an appropriate field related to conservation or natural resources, 1 to 2 years’ experience in land conservation or a natural resources field, and functional knowledge of GIS mapping and GPS data collection.
+The Forest Society is seeking a self-motivated individual for the position of Conservation Easement Steward.
+The successful candidate will have a Bachelor’s degree in an appropriate field related to conservation or natural resources, 1 to 2 years of experience in land conservation or a natural resources field, and functional knowledge of GIS mapping and GPS field data collection.

 The Society for the Protection of New Hampshire Forests is a statewide land conservation organization with 10,000 members that was founded in 1901 to protect New Hampshire’s most important landscapes and promote wise use of its renewable natural resources.
 Today, the Forest Society owns 185 reservations in communities across the state, stewards more than 750 conservation easements and deed restrictions, and conducts ongoing programs in advocacy, land protection, sustainable forest management, and environmental education.

-Applications are due Wednesday, May 29th, 2019.
-The position has a desired start date of Monday, July 15th.
-If you are interested in becoming a member of the dedicated forest Society staff, please email a resume and cover letter (both in PDF format) to Reagan Bissonnette, Senior Director of Easement Stewardship & Counsel, at email@example.com.
+Applications are due Monday April 12, 2021.
+The position has a desired start date of Monday, May 17.
+Please email a resume and cover letter (both in PDF format) to Naomi Brattlof, Easement Stewardship Director, at email@example.com.
 Please write “Conservation Easement Steward Position” in the email subject line.
 The Forest Society is an Equal Employment Opportunity Employer.